dbronshteyn/dbronshteyn/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm Daniel Bronshteyn, a Computer Science student at UC San Diego.
+I'm Daniel Bronshteyn, a recent Computer Science graduate from UC San Diego.
 I have a strong interest in software engineering and backend development, with hands-on experience in Java, Python, and C++, and a passion to always learn!
 I enjoy tackling challenging projects that allow me to leverage both technical knowledge and creativity.

 My hobbies include playing ice hockey, playing piano, hiking, and cooking.